Israel continues to pound Gaza as it warns war could continue for ‘months’

 Photos: World condemns Israel’s war on Gaza as it marches for Palestine

-Their plight is unlikely to improve in the near future, according to Israel’s national security adviser, Tzachi Hanegbi, who said on Sunday that the war may have to be “measured in months”.
+Their plight is unlikely to improve in the near future, as Israel’s national security adviser, Tzachi Hanegbi, said on Sunday that the war may have to be “measured in months”.

 In central Gaza, Israeli tank shelling resumed on the Bureij and Maghazi refugee camps following overnight strikes that produced numerous casualties.